 Useful info:

-Admission is free, during religious celebrations it is not possible to visit the church and clothing appropriate to a place of worship is recommended.
+During religious celebrations it is not possible to visit the church and clothing appropriate to a place of worship is recommended.